cisco/joy/README.md

 #### TLS Fingerprinting

+Addendum: For our most recent network fingerprinting tools and data, please see [Mercury](https://github.com/cisco/mercury).

 We have recently released the largest and most informative open source [TLS fingerprint database](https://github.com/cisco/joy/blob/master/fingerprinting/resources/fingerprint_db.json.gz).
 Among other features, our approach builds on previous work by being fully automated and annotating TLS fingerprints with significantly more information.
 We have built a set of python tools to enable the application of this database, as well as the generation of new databases with the help of Joy.
 For more information, please see the [TLS fingerprinting documentation](https://github.com/cisco/joy/blob/master/doc/using-joy-fingerprinting-00.pdf).

 #### Relation to Cisco ETA